NicKarlovich/dnd/data/herald.md

 You gain a wealth of features upon reaching the fourth ideal.
 * If you didn't gain the ***Resonance*** feature at 9th level you gain it now.
+* Your mastery over the gravitation surge has allowed you to manipulate the gravity of larger areas.
+You can expend 10 stormlight to cast Reverse Gravity.
 * You also gain your shardplate, a translucent blue glowing set of plate armour that protects you and your allies from attacks.
 Your Shardplate grants you an AC bonus equal to half your proficiency bonus rounded down
   * In addition, as a reaction when an ally within 60 feet of you is targeted by an attack, you can transfer your shardplate to that ally.
 You lose your bonus to your AC granted by your *Shardplate* and your ally gains that same AC bonus until the start of your next turn.